Chrix2020/ISDM-Group-2-Assignment/Empathy Map.md

 Relationship Managers in being employed to negotiate and be well informed and acknowledgeable of a customers selection of a travel package.
 In addition where customers are assigned to an RM based on their profile and their managers service quality has proven to be an operational risk.

-Also another problem situated with the Relationship Manager is the exerting pressure of selling and promoting each travel package, emplacing difficulty for the call management center to target alternative buyers causing a disruptive amount of unresponsive call turnover times and bottlenecking throughout the large volume of calls issued by the customers, articulated in their complex operations of assigning their customers to a reliable and trustworthy RM based on their RM Profiles and Skill Score.
+Also another problem situated with the Relationship Manager is the exerting pressure of selling and promoting each travel package, emplacing alternative buyers to be targeted, causing the call management center with a disruption of unresponsive call turnover times and bottlenecking throughout the large volume of calls issued by the customers, articulated in their complex operations of assigning their customers to a reliable and trustworthy RM based on their initial Customer Profiles and Skill Score.

 Therefore, as seen in both Empathy Maps, we can see a formidible strain of concern in addressing the customers needs with the increased backlog of customer calls, huge turnover times and evidently service competencies of the Relationship Manager to sustain and eliminate any problems regarding to their customers.